 The FFB believes that career development initiatives should not only benefit individual employees but also improve organizational culture and group effectiveness.
-In fiscal year 2020, the FFB improved the cost-effectiveness and scope of its career development program by investing in larger group-training sessions.
 The FFB's goal was to procure at least two group training programs and have those sessions attended by at least 3 employees.
-The FFB met this goal for fiscal year 2020, with training sessions focused on communications, pricing analytics, and strengths coaching.
+The FFB did not meet this goal for fiscal year 2021.